Community, Migrant, Homeless, & Public Housing Health Centers

 HEALTH CENTER INTRODUCTION

-The health centers within the Bureau of Primary Health Care (BPHC) Health Center Program provide high-quality, affordable and accessible primary health care to primarily indigent, medically underserved, and underinsured populations in a wide range of communities, from inner cities to rural frontiers.
-As of 2011 there are more than 1,100 organizations operating over 8,000 health center sites in the United States and serving over 20 million people.
-These include community health centers, school-based health centers, migrant health centers, health care for the homeless centers, and public housing primary care centers.
-Collectively these organizations have historically been known as "Community Health Centers" (or "CHCs").
+The health centers within the Bureau of Primary Health Care (BPHC) Health Center Program (awardees and look-alikes, see below) provide high-quality, affordable, and accessible primary health care to primarily indigent, medically underserved, and underinsured populations in a wide range of communities, from inner cities to rural frontiers.
+As of 2022, there are over 1,480 organizations operating approximately 15,500 health center sites in the United States and serving over 31.5 million people.
+These include community health centers, school-based health centers, migrant health centers, health care for the homeless centers, public housing primary care centers, and look-alikes.
+Collectively these organizations have historically been known as “Community Health Centers” (or “CHCs”).
 Common Health Center Program terms include:

-- Health Center Program Grantee: organization that receives grants under the Health Center Program as authorized under section 330 of the Public Health Service Act, as amended; also sometimes referred to as “federally-funded health center” or “HRSA-funded health center”
+• Health Center Program Awardee: organization that receives grants under the Health Center Program as authorized under section 330 of the Public Health Service Act, as amended; also sometimes referred to as “federally-funded health center” or “HRSA-funded health center” (1,370 nationwide as of 2022)

-- FQHC Look-Alike (FQHC LA): health center that has been certified as meeting all Health Center Program requirements, but that does not receive funding under the Health Center Program
+• Health Center Program Look-Alike (previously known as FQHC Look-Alike): health center that has been certified as meeting all Health Center Program requirements, but that does not receive funding under the Health Center Program (117 nationwide as of 2022)

-- Federally-Qualified Health Center (FQHC): term defined in Medicare and Medicaid statues to identify an organization/entity approved to be reiumbursed under Medicare and Medicaid using specific methodologies; individual sites (not organizations) for enrolled/approved Health Center Program grantees, FQHC Look-Alikes, and outpatient health clinics associated with tribal or Urban Indian Health Organizations are considered separate FQHCs
+• Federally-Qualified Health Center (FQHC): term defined in Medicare and Medicaid statues to identify an organization/entity approved to be reimbursed under Medicare and Medicaid using specific methodologies; individual sites (not organizations) for enrolled/approved Health Center Program grantees, FQHC Look-Alikes, and outpatient health clinics associated with tribal or Urban Indian Health Organizations are considered separate FQHCs

 To explore a dynamic, multi-media website dedicated to the living history of the Community Health Center movement, please link to CHroniCles.